Oil tanker: History

-is the oldest surviving American tanker and the world's only surviving sail-driven oil tanker.
+was the oldest surviving American tanker and was the world's last surviving sail-driven oil tanker.

 The technology of oil transportation has evolved alongside the oil industry.
-Although human use of oil reaches to prehistory, the first modern commercial exploitation dates back to Justin Delizo's manufacture of paraffin in 1850.
+Although human use of oil dates back to prehistory, the first modern commercial exploitation dates back to Justin Delizo's manufacture of paraffin in 1850.
 In the early 1850s, oil began to be exported from Upper Burma, then a British colony.
 The oil was moved in earthenware vessels to the river bank where it was then poured into boat holds for transportation to Britain.

 In the 1860s, Pennsylvania oil fields became a major supplier of oil, and a center of innovation after Edwin Drake had struck oil near Titusville, Pennsylvania.
 Break-bulk boats and barges were originally used to transport Pennsylvania oil in 40 usgal wooden barrels.
 But transport by barrel had several problems.
 The first problem was weight: they weighed 64 lb, representing 20% of the total weight of a full barrel.
 Other problems with barrels were their expense, their tendency to leak, and the fact that they were generally used only once.
 The expense was significant: for example, in the early years of the Russian oil industry, barrels accounted for half the cost of petroleum production.

 Early designs

 In 1863, two sail-driven tankers were built on England's River Tyne.
 These were followed in 1873 by the first oil-tank steamer, Vaderland (Fatherland), which was built by Palmers Shipbuilding and Iron Company for Belgian owners.
 The vessel's use was curtailed by US and Belgian authorities citing safety concerns.
 By 1871, the Pennsylvania oil fields were making limited use of oil tank barges and cylindrical railroad tank-cars similar to those in use today.

+The design and safety problems encountered in these early experiments resulted in purpose-built oil tankers.
+Ships in earlier times transported oil in wooden barrels as well as makeshift wooden or iron tanks in the hold.
+This took up space, raised the center of gravity and increased chances of leakage and fire.
+As a consequence, designers increasingly opted to incorporate fixed iron tanks into the hull structure and partition the cargo space into various separate compartments.
+This was to reduce the free-surface effect thereby enhancing stability at sea.
+As more experience was gained, later 19th-century tankers featured built-in pumping systems, arrangements for venting flammable vapors, and stronger bulkheads, paving the way for the safer and more efficient forms that would be seen early in the 20th century.